-Study of gaxilose to assess intestinal barrier integrity and permeability in patients with celiac disease
+Evaluation of gaxilose (LacTEST 0.45 g) as a marker of intestinal barrier integrity in patients with celiac disease

 3 1 1 1